pcmichaud/micro/source/invest.rst

 .. math::
    w_{t+1} = w_{t} + r_t w_{t} + s_{t}

-where :math:`w_{t}` is wealth, :math:`s_{t}` is current savings (:math:`y_t - c_t`) and :math:`r_{t}` is the investment return on wealth.
+where :math:`w_{t}` is wealth :math:`s_{t}` is current savings (:math:`y_t - c_t`) and :math:`r_{t}` is the investment return on wealth.
 That return could explain lots of the variation in wealth we observe in the data, both because some are able to get better returns on average or they are better able to control variation of those returns and associated consequences.
 The figure below shows statistics on the return on wealth from administrative data in Norway `(Fagereng et al., 2020) <https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA14835>`_.
 Variation can be substantial.
-A one percent permanent difference in returns yields over an horizon of 30 years, yields an additional 34% in the value of financial wealth from a given one time increase in savings.
+A one percent permanent difference in returns yields over a horizon of 30 years, yields an additional 34% in the value of financial wealth from a given one time increase in savings.

 .. figure:: /images/returns-norway.png
    :scale: 50